Mronne/Mronne.github.io/_posts/2020-03-06-Fully Convolutional Network 图像语义分割.md

 layout: article
 title: Fully Convolutional Network 图像语义分割
 tag: Semantic Segmentation
+excerpt: I am happy to join with you today in what will go down in history as the greatest demonstration for freedom in the history of our nation.
 ---

 > Long J, Shelhamer E, Darrell T. Fully convolutional networks for semantic segmentation[C]